-For the period from 2003 to 2012, the major class of business in terms of premiums and reserves (case and IBNR reserves) is the property fire class.
-The casualty proportional and motor non proportional and facultative classes have also an important weight in terms of reserves.
+For the period from 2004 to 2013, the major class of business in terms of premiums and reserves (case and IBNR reserves) is the property fire class.
+The casualty proportional, casualty non proportional and facultative and motor non proportional and facultative classes have also an important weight in terms of reserves.